-Senator Isakson, thank you so much for that generous introduction.
+Senator Isakson, thank you so much for that generous introducme settle into the State Department.

 I am honored by the opportunity to appear before you, as I am honored and humbled by the confidence that President Obama and Secretary Kerry have placed in me to serve our Nation in continuing the global flight against human trafficking.